palwashasheikh/palwashasheikh/README.md

 <h1 align="center">Hi 👋, I'm palwasha</h1>
 <h3 align="center">A passionate Full stack developer
   experience in Angular and 4+ in React and Node.js.
-I have handson knowledge of Next.JS I have AI/ML integration knowledge as well.
-I also have knowledge of tailwind.css, typescript and javascript I also have knowldege of unit testing using Jasmine and Karma.
+I have hands-on knowledge of Next.js.
+I have AI/ML integration knowledge as well.
+I also know tailwind.css, TypeScript, and JavaScript.
+I also know unit testing using Jasmine and Karma.

 </h3>